 ‘It's my first time as well.’
 Karda added.

 ‘I’ll talk to my senior assistants.
-They’ll know where we can eat.’
+They’ll know by now.’
 Dion said.

-They followed him downstairs.
-As they walked through the foyer there was a commotion from the right side corridor, two security keepers were trying to hold a struggling figure back with little success.
+He led them downstairs.
+As they walked through the foyer there was a commotion from the right side corridor.
+Two security keepers were trying to restrain a struggling figure.

 ‘Devesi!
 How dare you tell vicious lies about me!
 You ungrateful little bitch!’
 Chaydo screamed and lunged forward in an attempt to force her way through the people barring her way.

 His words fell on deaf ears as Chaydo attacked the security keepers, her fury was terrifying and the distinct tang of magic sparked through the air.
 A woman in long flowing robes of shifting colours embossed with symbols appeared at the top of the stairs.
 She glided down the steps, pausing when she was above Chaydo.
 Between her hands she held an almost transparent pattern of runes that distorted the air as she cast a paralysing spell.
-Though Chaydo was immobilised this didn’t stop her from screeching a torrent of abuse so vile that a few of the junior assistants flushed bright red.
+It didn’t stop Chaydo from screeching a torrent of abuse so vile that a few of the junior assistants flushed bright red.

 Dion murmured in Devesi’s ear.
 ‘That is Adept Chloe.
 She is assisting us in our investigation.'

-People still tinkered in their workshops, hoping to make a late sale before heading home and there were general stores that would remain open until well after sunset.
-The inns were opening their doors for the evening trade, but there were only three of them because village was so small with a population of less than five thousand.
-Dion seemed to know where he was going and after making nearly a dozen turns, led them through an ornately carved archway at the end of a wide corridor.
-Inside was a spacious grotto with a tiered garden of miniature fruit trees in one corner which was probably the source of a gentle breeze that made the air feel fresh and delicious.
-Water cascaded down a stone pillar near the centre of the grotto into a small pool that cast glimmering shifting patterns of light everywhere.
-A single foil on the ceiling high above was set to a glorious multihued sunset that was too impossibly beautiful to be real.
+People still tinkered in their workshops and there were general stores that would remain open until well after sunset.
+The inns were opening their doors for the evening trade, but there were only three in this small remote mountain village.
+Dion seemed to know where he was going and after making nearly a dozen turns, stepped through an ornately carved archway.
+Inside there was a spacious grotto.
+A single foil in the high ceiling was set to a glorious multihued sunset that was too impossibly beautiful to be real.
 Delicate, almost transparent, deposits of limestone had been illuminated to make them into fascinating works of art.
-This wasn’t an average inn, it was a proper restaurant and Devesi had never been in one before.
-She hung back, feeling even shabbier than she usually did in her work clothes and embarrassed that she couldn’t afford to eat in such an establishment.
+This wasn’t an average inn, it was a proper restaurant and Devesi halted outside the entrance.

 ‘Um, I think this place is too expensive for me.
 I can wait out in the corridors until you're done.’
 Devesi replied.